LAST UPDATED AUGUST 9, 2022, BY HARRY HALL

 Number of Questions

 Domains are high-level knowledge areas needed for the practice of project management.
-The Exam Content Outlines specify the domains that will appear on the exams.
+The Exam Content Outline specifies the domains that will appear on the exams.

 Percentage of Items on Test